Kelechidavid1/EXLORATORY_DATA_ANALYSIS/README.md

 Rows that have both total_laid_off and percentage_laid_off as blank or null values were deleted because they will serve no function in subsequent Exploratory Data Analysis.
 Also, the Row_Number column that was created in the earlier stages of the data cleaning to remove duplicates was deleted because it is redundant and would not be used for further analysis.
 ## EXLORATORY DATA ANALYSIS AND FINDINGS
 The analysis of the dataset gave a general insight on the layoffs:
--Maximum number laid off by a company as captured from the dataset was about 12,000 people.
+-Maximum number laid-off in a day by a company as captured from the dataset was about 12,000 people.
--The percentage laid off was also investigated to see if there were any company that laid off all the staff.
-The result of this query showed that the companies that had 100 percent lay offs were mostly startups.
+-The percentage laid-off was also investigated to see if there were any company that laid-off all the staff.
+The result of this query showed that the companies that had 100 percent layoffs were mostly startups.
+-Amazon also had the highest nimber of lay offs within the period of time under investigation as they had a total of 18,150 layoffs.
+Google, Meta, Salesforce, and Microsoft followed respectively.